-Bike reviews have become a regular feature of Tank Moto Magazine and with each new issue comes an opportunity for me (the editor) to test out a brand new bike.
-The bikes I review are all of the "ready to customise" type which to date has included the likes of Harley's 72 Sportster, Ducati's Scrambler, Triumph's Thruxton and of course the BMW R nineT.
-I'm no motorcycle tech whiz or ex-racing legend so my reviews tend to focus on features, aesthetics and their tolerance to customisation.
-Since many of these bike will appeal to you, readers of Return of the Cafe Racers, we've decided to republish them here for you to enjoy...
+New motorcycle ride reviews have become a regular feature of Tank Moto Magazine and with each new issue comes an opportunity for me (the editor) to test out a brand new bike.
+The bikes I review are all of the “ready to customize” type which to date has included the likes of Harley’s 72 Sportster, Ducati’s Scrambler, Triumph’s Thruxton and of course the BMW R nineT.
+I’m no motorcycle tech whiz or ex-racing legend so my reviews tend to focus on features, aesthetics and their tolerance to customization.
+Since many of these bikes will appeal to you, readers of Return of the Cafe Racers, we’ve decided to republish them here for you to enjoy…

 Out of all the bike reviews I’ve done, handing the keys back for the BMW R nineT has been the hardest so far.

-As a daily rider the R9T is comfortable, fuel efficient and fun.
+As a daily rider, the R9T is comfortable, fuel efficient and fun.
 I had a blast heading to work in the morning and took the long way home each night just to get a bit more time in the saddle.
-In traffic it’s nimble and sits you at the perfect height for surveying the traffic around you.
-The seating position is comfortable and the boxer’s low centre of gravity provides great balance at slow speeds.
+In traffic, it’s nimble and sits you at the perfect height for surveying the traffic around you.
+The seating position is comfortable and the boxer’s low center of gravity provides great balance at slow speeds.
 Best of all, despite those horizontally positioned cylinders looking extra wide, they won’t hinder your lane splitting habits.

 Then comes the R9T’s visual design.
 “Pure” is the BMW marketing departments keyword when describing all aspects of the R9T, but I think “simple” sums it up nicely.
 There’s no clutter, no unnecessary plastic and no excessive branding.
 While I wouldn’t describe the R9T as a retro classic I think perhaps “neo retro” sums it’s appearance up nicely.
 It’s definitely styled in line with classic naked bikes and popular models from BMW’s motorcycling past, but the use of modern finishes, components and forms give it a contemporary appearance.
 Then subtle touches like the contrasting stitching on the seat, the brushed alloy bodywork and the classic gloss black paint give it the refined finish you’d expect with a BMW.
 Best of all what they’ve done with the design is give you the perfect starting point for customisation; and they’ve made the task of doing so very easy for you.